December 22, 2024

 A delay of the transitional cluster also would affect the timing of the first standard cluster study, with the first activities for this subsequent process set to begin immediately after the end of the transitional process.

 FERC’s delay also has dealt a blow to ISO-NE’s plan to enable late-stage projects to participate in reconfiguration auctions (RAs).
-Currently, resources need to gain a capacity supply obligation and associated capacity interconnection rights in a Forward Capacity Auction (FCA) in order participate in RAs, but ISO-NE has delayed its next FCA by three years to make significant changes to its capacity auction process.
+Currently, resources need to gain a capacity supply obligation and associated capacity interconnection rights in a Forward Capacity Auction (FCA) in order to participate in RAs, but ISO-NE has delayed its next FCA by three years to make significant changes to its capacity auction process.
 (See ISO-NE Outlines ‘Straw Scope’ of Capacity Market Reforms.)

 ISO-NE has proposed a “Transitional CNR [Capacity Network Resource] Group Study” to provide a “one-time opportunity for late-stage interconnections to achieve capacity interconnection service through the 2024 interim reconfiguration auction qualification activities.”